 A Master's (M.S.) degree in Neuroscience is awarded only in rare instances in which a student who has passed the first-year evaluation is unable to continue in the Program for a justifiable reason.
-In such instances the EC determines whether or not a M.S. degree is merited.
-To qualify for the M.S. degree, the student must either successfully complete the written and oral comprehensive exams, or complete a written thesis that is defended to a committee.
-In addition, all the requirements of the Graduate College must be fulfilled.
+In such instances the EC determines whether a M.S. degree is merited.
+To qualify for the M.S. degree please see Addendum - Guidelines for a Master's degree In addition, all the requirements of the Graduate College must be fulfilled.
 The Program generally accepts only students seeking the Ph.D. degree.